erikw/taiga-stats/README.md

 Textual annotations can be put in the plot by manually editing the `.dat file`.

-Also a target date for the project deadline can be specified.
-Then a line will be drawn showing the ideal work pace towards this date, as seen below where the target finish date is in week 46.
+Also, a target date for the project deadline can be specified.
+Then a line will be drawn showing the ideal work pace towards this date, as seen below, where the target finish date is in week 46.

 ![Example CFD with ideal pace](https://raw.githubusercontent.com/erikw/taiga-stats/main/img/cfd_example_ideal_pace.png)

-To save the data and generate the diagram each working day I have this cronjob:
+To save the data and generate the diagram each working day, I have this cron job:

 ```console
 $ crontab -l | grep taiga